How to Build a Unique Landing Page in 2026 (Without Looking AI-Generated)

 # Structure 28/100 (was 58)

 # Spacing 24/100 (was 67)Every dimension improved.
-The total score dropped by 49 points.
-The page went from "indistinguishable from AI output" to "clearly designed with intention."
+The total dropped 49 points.
+The page went from "indistinguishable from AI output" to "clearly built by someone who made decisions."
+Lower is better here, the score measures distance from the statistical default.

 The Checklist